 You must review your taxable turnover in the year ending at the end of each tax period.
-If you exceed the tolerance of £1,600,000, you must leave the scheme immediately, unless HM Revenue & Customs allows or directs otherwise.
+If you exceed the tolerance of £1,600,000, you must leave the scheme immediately, unless HMRC allows or directs otherwise.

 All outstanding tax must be accounted for within six months of the period in which you leave the scheme.

 Do contact us if you would like more help or advice in this area.